Little Crow: Early years as chief

 As a new chief, it was clear that Taoyateduta took his responsibilities very seriously.
 He enlisted the help of Indian agent Amos Bruce, who organized temperance pledges at Kaposia.
 Little Crow himself took the pledge for seven months and became a strong advocate of sobriety.
 Physician Asa W. Daniels would attest many years later that "Little Crow was a man of good habits; [I] never knew of his using intoxicating liquors."
 Historian Anderson writes, "Although drinking did not cease entirely, the pledges brought an immediate decrease in the consumption of alcohol, much to the wonderment of many white observers.
 The success of the program attracted the attention of government authorities, who took notice of Little Crow's increased influence."
 In the fall of 1846, when reminded of his own years of rebellion and mischief, Little Crow replied: "I was only a brave, then; I am a chief now."

 One of his next moves was to invite Reverend Thomas Smith Williamson, M.D. to move to Kaposia from Lac qui Parle.
-Williamson arrived in Kaposia and established both a church and a Dakota school, hopeful that having the backing of an important chief would encourage more Mdewakantons to convert to Christianity.
+Williamson arrived in Kaposia and established both a church and a Dakota school, hopeful that having the backing of an important chief would encourage more Wahpekutes to convert to Christianity.
 Once he arrived, he discovered that Little Crow had persuaded the village elders to accept missionaries because of Williamson's medical background, which would have many benefits, including securing vaccinations for smallpox.
 To his disappointment, Little Crow himself showed no interest in attending church, and only a handful of attendees went regularly.